Senior Living SEO: Changes in Senior Care Search Terms

 - Marc Heneghan of Google

-This graph shows a few trends in searches around senior living terms:
+This graph shows a few trends worth mentioning:

-- The frequency of skilled nursing, senior housing and memory care searches have all increased in the past 10 years.
-Searches for each of these terms have increased at least 2x in over that period of time.
+- The frequency of skilled nursing, senior housing, and memory care searches have all increased in the past 10 years.

 - You could conclude that these terms are increasing simply because more and more people are seeking senior care as the population ages.
-However, the relatively flat trend of "independent living" search interest suggests that the situation could be more complex as newer terms are being introduced to the industry all the time.
+However, the relatively flat trend of "independent living" search interest suggests that the situation could be more complex as newer terms are introduced in the industry.

 Technology and the Senior Living Industry

 According to this article on technology in the senior living industry by Forbes, the tech industry is assisting healthcare facilities in bringing nursing care to the next level.
-And with the rising costs of healthcare, it only makes sense to make home safer and “user-friendly” via technology.
+And with the rising costs of healthcare, it only makes sense to make the homes of seniors safer and “user-friendly” via technology.

 In a joint effort to make this transition possible, innovative thinkers are bringing real solutions to the table.
-The list of who's who includes: Sen. Bob Kerry, Apple stores creator Ron Johnson, Yelp CEO Jeremy Stoppleman, PayPal co-founder Max Levchin, Facebook CTO Mike Schroepfer and a top list of Silicon Valley's best entrepreneurs, investors and “braniacs” These innovators intend to “reinvent” senior care to combat the need for safe, at-home choices.
+The list of who's who includes: Sen. Bob Kerry, Apple stores creator Ron Johnson, Yelp CEO Jeremy Stoppleman, PayPal co-founder Max Levchin, Facebook CTO Mike Schroepfer, and a top list of Silicon Valley's best entrepreneurs, investors, and “brainiacs” These innovators intend to “reinvent” senior care to combat the need for safe, at-home choices.

-Within this new and innovative world are the rich keywords that will come along with them.
-The combined effort of innovators, entrepreneurs, healthcare organizations and caretakers will generate a plethora of search specific terms that will take search engines into the future.
-New and improved inventions such as the senior-friendly tablet will generate searches for technicians, businesses and healthcare workers attached to them.
+Within this new and innovative world are also the keywords that come along with them.
+The combined effort of innovators, entrepreneurs, healthcare organizations, and caretakers will generate a plethora of search-specific terms.
+New and improved inventions such as the senior-friendly tablet will generate searches for technicians, businesses, and healthcare workers attached to them.

-There is a large uptick in the interest and search volume for keywords surrounding senior living.
-The interest in terms around assisted living remain high while certain more specific terms such as skilled nursing and memory care have increased greatly.
-Currently searches are still attached to the senior, care, assistance and nursing and specialty terms however with future inventions and technology solutions come new search terms and terminology to go along with it.
+There is a large uptick in the interest and search volume for keywords surrounding senior living and technology being created for seniors.
+The interest in terms of assisted living remains high while more specific terms like skilled nursing and memory care have increased greatly.
+Currently, searches are still attached to the senior, care, assistance and nursing and specialty terms however with future inventions and technology solutions come new search terms and terminology to go along with it.